Foundations of Static and Dynamic Absolute Concentration Robustness

 \item Consider the classic Lotka-Volterra system

 We can apply the Shinar-Feinberg ACR criterion \cite{shinar2010structural} to this system.
 We check that it has deficiency $6-3-2=1$, and two non-terminal complexes differ in exactly one species.
 In fact, the last holds for both species, $A = (A+B) - B$ and $B = (A+B) - A$.
 So, by the Shinar-Feinberg ACR criterion, for all positive rate constants, the system is static ACR and concentrations of both $A$ and $B$ are static ACR variables.
-By Proposition \ref{prop:q035yhtihgje}, the system has a unique positive steady state for every choice of rate constants.
-It can be checked (and is well-known) that for any choice of positive rate constants, the unique positive steady state is not attracting.
-Therefore, the system is not dynamic ACR.
+By Theorem \ref{thm:q035yhtihgje}, the system has a unique positive steady state for every choice of rate constants.
+The system is not dynamic ACR because for any choice of positive rate constants, the unique positive steady state is not attracting.

 \item Consider the following reaction network, which is a simplified version of the Sel'kov oscillator \cite{sel1968self}.